TheAgileKnights/TheAgileKnights/PersonasStoriesFeatures.md

 Based on Paul's, Firstene's, Utsav's, and Hayley's user stories.
 ## 5. Multi-Payment Method Tracking (Venmo, Cash, Card)
 ### Description
-- As someone receiving mixed payment types, I want to log both cash and digital payments in one place so that I have a complete record of who paid.
+- As someone receiving mixed payment types, I want to use Knight Wallet to log both cash and digital payments in one place so that I have a complete record of who paid.
 - As a user tracking pending payments, I want to distinguish between people who paid immediately versus those who said "later" so that I know who needs follow-up.
 - As someone receiving cash, I want to timestamp when payment was received so that I don't accidentally ask someone twice if I forget they paid.
 - As Frank's friend, I want to easily be able to pay him back so that there is no hassle.